 5. Shoot With Plenty of Light

 This is one of the most important tips.
-Your friend is excited to see you in their VidDay video montage so make sure they can see you!
+Your friend is excited to see you in their VidDay video montage, so make sure they can see you!
 Avoid recording in a dimmed room.
-For best results, find a location with lots of natural light, like outside or a room with lots of windows.
+For best results, find a location with lots of natural light, like outside or a room with many windows.

 6. Horizontal vs. Vertical